Many Natural Practitioners believe that wind in babies can be due to many different reasons :

 - Capsicum and cucumber, lettuce,

-If the foods you've eliminated have been causing a problem you will notice an improvement in your baby within three or four days (sometimes much sooner).
+If the foods you've eliminated have been causing a problem you will notice an improvement in your baby within 2-3 weeks (sometimes much sooner).
 Some babies digestive systems are upset by more than one type of food, so you might notice an improvement but not a complete cure by eliminating only one or two groups of foods.

 Some women find this elimination diet very difficult.
 Its often hard enough to find time to eat when you're dealing with an unsettled baby, let alone try to find appetising substitutes for the foods you usually eat.
 However, it is worth the effort and were fortunate to have access to a wide variety of foods from which to choose.

 Check that you baby is correctly 'latched on' to your breast during feeds.
 Try leaning back or lying down while feeding to slow the flow of milk.
-If you cannot see any difficulty but your baby is still swallowing air (you can normally hear them gasping it in, or hear the air 'exploding' in their stomachs while they feed), make an appointment with a La Leche Leader or a lactation consultant to have positioning checked.
+If you cannot see any difficulty but your baby is still swallowing air (you can normally hear them gasping it in, or hear the air 'exploding' in their stomachs while they feed), make an appointment with a lactation consultant to have positioning checked.

 A strong 'let down' reflex can also cause a baby to gasp in air as she tries to coordinate suckling and swallowing when the beast milk is coming out fast.
 If you hear your baby swallowing air, take her off the breast and 'burp' her before allowing her to continue feeding.
 You may need to do this several times during the early part of each feed.
 Do not restrict the overall length of the feed.